Our Blog

 • And when was the last time it was rotated?

-The truth is, if your off-site backup isn’t actually offsite, not kept up to date or not maintained - no amount of superhero IT wizardry can recover data that isn’t there in the first place.
+The truth is, if your off-site backup isn’t off-site, not kept up to date, or not maintained, no amount of superhero IT wizardry can recover data that isn’t there in the first place.

 We know prioritising the logistics of your offsite backup slips off your to-do list when you have a business to run, targets to meet, people to manage, etc. But the good news is, there’s a more convenient, automated and affordable way.